Floorp-Projects/Floorp/devtools/docs/getting-started/development-profiles.md

 This page will guide you through configuring a new profile to enable development features such as additional logging, dumping of network packets, remote debugging, etc. which will help when working in DevTools.

-Many of these changes are achieved by modifying preferences in `about:config`, an special page you can access by entering that in Firefox's URL bar.
+Many of these changes are achieved by modifying preferences in `about:config`, a special page you can access by entering that in Firefox's URL bar.
 The first time, it will show you a warning page.
 Click through and then you can start searching for preferences to modify.

 Here's [a support article](https://support.mozilla.org/t5/Manage-preferences-and-add-ons/Configuration-Editor-for-Firefox/ta-p/35030) if you need help.